Screw-pile lighthouse: Screw-pile lighthouses in the United States

 Metal screwpiles were used to form the foundation of many lighthouses built on sandy or muddy bottoms.
-The helicoidal or screw-like cast-iron flange at the end of the metal pile was augured into the bottom increasing the bearing capacity of the pile as well as its anchoring properties.
+The helicoidal or screw-like cast-iron flange at the end of the metal pile was augered into the bottom increasing the bearing capacity of the pile as well as its anchoring properties.
 Yet lighthouses built with these foundations were found to be vulnerable to ice floes.
 In areas such as the Florida Keys, where the bottom is soft coral rock, diskpile foundation lighthouses were built.
 Wrought iron piles were driven through a cast-iron or semi-steel disk which rested on the sea floor until a shoulder on the pile prevented further penetration.
 The disk distributes the weight of the tower more evenly over the bottom.
 In coral reef areas where sand is also prevalent, a cast-steel screw was fitted to the end of the pile to give it more anchoring ability.
 Cofferdams were used generally in shallow waters where it was not necessary to deeply penetrate the natural bottom.
 The cofferdam enabled the water inside the dam to be pumped out and the foundation built "in the dry".

 Perhaps as many as 100 spider-like, cottage-type (1½-storey wooden dwelling) screwpile lighthouses were built throughout the Carolina sounds, Chesapeake Bay, Delaware Bay, along the Gulf of Mexico, at least two in Long Island Sound and one even at Maumee Bay (1855), Lake Erie, Ohio.
 Few survive to this day; many were replaced with caisson-type lighthouses.
 The tall offshore skeletal tower type was built in exposed open water at major coastal sites where visibility over ten miles was required.
 Six offshore skeletal towers were built in Florida; three before and three after the American Civil War, as well as one in the Gulf of Mexico off Louisiana prior to the Civil War.